 Lemons and limes are both citrus fruits, and their juice and zest are often used interchangeably in recipes.
 So why do lemons (and most fruits) have seeds while limes don’t?

-Speaking to Scientific American, two biologists at Brookhaven National Laboratory explain that normal fruit starts to develop when a flower’s egg cell is fertilized by pollen.
+As two biologists at Brookhaven National Laboratory explained to Scientific American in 2000, normal fruit starts to develop when a flower’s egg cell is fertilized by pollen.
 Parthenocarpic fruit, in contrast, develops without fertilization.
 Fruit can be parthenocarpic for a variety of reasons, such as problems with the eggs or sperm, problems with pollination, or chromosomal imbalances.

 Seedless or “large-fruited” limes have three sets of chromosomes rather than two.
 While some parthenocarpic fruits occur naturally, this genetic abnormality makes wild reproduction extremely rare for Persian limes.
 To overcome this, farmers use a technique called grafting, where part of a seedless lime tree is removed and inserted into a new tree.
 This essentially clones the original tree, ensuring that more seedless limes will be produced.
 (Farmers can also use grafting to fix fruit trees that have been injured.)
 Grafting allows farmers to produce seedless fruits on a commercial scale.